Categories

 Whether already signed up to NFL Sunday Ticket or considering signing up, it is important to understand how many devices you can watch on at the same time.

-While the number of simultaneous stream probably won’t be an issue for homes that only follow one team, it could be for those wanting to watch multiple games at once, or those in a home where different household members might be watching on different devices.
+While the number of simultaneous streams probably won’t be an issue for homes that only follow one team, it could be for those wanting to watch multiple games at once, or those in a home where different household members might be watching on different devices.

-YouTube2 Sunday Ticket
+Sunday Ticket streams

-YouTube TV2 Sunday Ticket + base plan
+YouTube TVUnlimited + base plan

 Multiview and Sunday Ticket Streams